 Please allow three weeks approximately to review and recommend your Post-OPT in SEVIS.
 An FSA will email you when the Post-OPT I-20 has been issued and is ready for STEP 3.

 STEP 3*: The student will return to IESC to pick up the Post-OPT I-20.
-At step 3, the student will also pick up the documents that were submitted at step 2:

 The student will be responsible for assembling the Post-OPT Application Packet and mailing the packet to the appropriate USCIS Lockbox based on the address that is printed on the student’s Form I-765.
 For students living in California, please mail your packet to Arizona USCIS Lockbox Facility.
 For students living outside of California, please refer to the Form I-765 Application Instructions (www.uscis.gov) for the appropriate lockbox location.